East Atlantic peacock wrasse: Description

 Body is oval and laterally flattened.
 Mouth is rather small, more or less protrusive, with rather strong canine-like teeth.
 There are a few cephalic pores on the snout; lips are with 6–9 folds.

 Head is generally longer than body depth.
 Dorsal fin is very long and reaches almost to the tail.
 Both sexes have a small dark spot at base of caudal fin and a dark blotch just above pectoral fin.
 Also, many darker spots on the body form 3 or 4 longitudinal stripes.

 Generally, color reflects sexual dimorphism.
 Females and juveniles are grey-greenish or brownish, fading to a silvery color on the belly.
 Between immature males and mature females there are almost no differences in color.
 Males are more brightly colored, especially in the breeding season.
 Pale green, green-bluish or green-yellowish, longitudinal rows of red spots, with upper part of head dark blue.

 East Atlantic Peacock Wrasse can reach 44 cm in standard length, though most grow no larger than 25 cm.

 Due to relatively small dimensions, this species is rarely sought as a game fish, but it is sometimes sold locally for food when caught in local artisanal fisheries.
 It can also be found in the aquarium trade.

 Peacock wrasse feeds on sea urchins, ophiuroids, bivalves, shrimps and crabs.

 Spawning takes place in spring, when a seaweed nest is built and guarded by the male, with one or more females laying their adhesive eggs in it.

 Habitat

 It is native to the eastern Atlantic Ocean from Spain to Morocco and can be found in the coastal waters of the Mediterranean Sea and the Black Sea.

 This gregarious littoral fish is found on rocky reefs covered by algae, on sea-grass meadows, around rocks surrounded by eelgrass and can also be found in brackish waters in lagoons.
 It occurs at depths from 1 to 50 m.

 Fishing

 This species is of little commercial value - trammel net is the main commercial fishing gear for catching East Atlantic peacock wrasse.

 In recreational fishing, it is often caught on light rod and reel, hand line or small longline.
-It is not very picky about bait and will gladly grab a small chunks of fish, prawns, paste and even bread.
+It is not particular about bait and will gladly grab a small chunks of fish, prawns, paste and even bread.

 Larger specimens can be caught with the speargun.